 The Four Areas of the Model

 This area is about what you know about yourself and also what other people know about you.
 This includes things like your skills, strengths, weaknesses, personality traits and your general attitude (everybody knows).

 This is opposite to the blind area.
-This is what you know of yourself, however others do not know.
+This is what you know of yourself, but others do not know.
 You may have some skills which could help the business that others are not aware of.

 This is the area where things are unknown to everyone.
 You don’t know, and neither does anyone else (nobody knows).

 The most important area is the first one (Open Area) the goal is for everybody to have the right knowledge to become more effective and productive.
 It’s not about telling everybody personal details about yourself.
 It’s only about sharing that information that will help everybody complete the task at hand, to communicate better, and to ultimately make better decisions.

 Being open and honest in this way will create better trust within a group, which will encourage sharing information.
 Dishing out and receiving constructive criticism will become easier and more natural.